Eschricht/vuecrumbs/README.md

-# Vuecrumbs
+# crumby-vue

-Vuecrumbs is a breadcrumb management utility for Vue applications.
+crumby-vue is a breadcrumb management utility for Vue applications.

 ## ✨ Features